Frequently Asked Questions

 A: If you submitted a graduate pre-nursing packet prior to Sept.
 30, 2013 a separate graduate nursing paper application and recommendations must be submitted.

 If you applied to the graduate pre-nursing program via NursingCAS, then you do not need to reapply if you do not change the program date you are apply for.
-For example, if you chose the graduate pre-nursing application in preparation for the summer 2015 EL MSN cohort, but decide to apply to the summer 2016 program instead, a new application in its entirety must be completed.
+For example, if you chose the graduate pre-nursing application in preparation for the summer 2015 EL MSN cohort, but decide to apply to the summer 2016 program instead, you must update your NursingCAS application to include the application for Summer 2016.